SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-27.md

 ### Locals in terraform
 Count.index will not have access in the locals, because count is used to create multiple instances and also to reference the current iteration index.
 The locals block does not support iteration constructs like for_loops or count directly.
-As a result, there’s no mechanism to access count.index within it.
+As a result, there’s no mechanism to access count.index in locals.
 We can only put expressions,conditions and functions inside the locals and use it anywhere.

 ### Syntax of locals